 add the boiled sprouts to the paste.

-add 1 cup broth/stock or add more, as per the consistency desired by you. you can also add water instead of broth/stock.
+add 1 cup broth or stock or add more, as per the consistency desired by you. you can also add water instead of broth or stock.

 add salt. lastly let the entire curry simmer for 12 to 15 minutes or till you see some oil floating on top.

-the usal is ready and done. last step is to add chopped coriander leaves to garnish.
+last step is to add chopped coriander leaves.

 step by step maharashtrian malvani usal recipe:

-1. sprout 1.5 cup mixed beans before hand to make the usal. you can also use store bought mixed sprouted beans for this usal recipe, then there is no need to sprout the beans at home. to sprout beans at home, rinse ½ cup of dried mixed beans and then soak and sprout them. you can check the method to make mixed bean sprouts here – sprouting mixed beans.
+1. for this recipe use 1.5 cup mixed bean sprouts to make the usal. you can also use store bought mixed sprouted beans for this usal recipe, then there is no need to sprout the beans at home. to sprout beans at home, rinse ½ cup of dried mixed beans and then soak and sprout them. you can check the method to make mixed bean sprouts here – sprouting mixed beans.

 2. pressure cook or steam the sprouted beans with 1.25 cups of water till they are tender and softened. keep aside. if pressure cooking then cook for 3 to 4 whistles on medium flame.

-3. on a tava or pan heat 1 tablespoon oil. add 1 tablespoon coriander seeds (sabut dhaniya) and ½ tablespoon fennel seeds (sabut saunf).
+3. on a tava or pan heat 1 tablespoon oil. add 1 tablespoon coriander seeds (sabut dhaniya) and ½ tablespoon fennel seeds (saunf).

-4. fry till their aroma starts to spread in your kitchen.
+4. fry till their aroma starts to spread in your kitchen and they change color.

 5. add ¼ cup chopped onions.